nautechsystems/nautilus_trader/README.md

 ## What is Rust?

 [Rust](https://www.rust-lang.org/) is a multi-paradigm programming language designed for performance and safety, especially safe concurrency.
-Rust is blazingly fast and memory-efficient (comparable to C and C++) with garbage collector.
+Rust is blazingly fast and memory-efficient (comparable to C and C++) with no garbage collector.
 It can power mission-critical systems, run on embedded devices, and easily integrates with other languages.

 Rust’s rich type system and ownership model guarantees memory-safety and thread-safety deterministically —